JsCommunity/promise-toolbox/README.md

 Features:

-- use the promise implementation you want (thanks to [any-promise](https://www.npmjs.com/package/any-promise))
 - small (< 150 KB with all dependencies, < 5 KB with gzip)
 - nice with ES2015 / ES2016 syntax